EasyCrypt/easycrypt/README.md

       $> opam install ec-provers
       ```

+      Provers may require external dependencies.
+You can install then
+      directly using opam:

+      ```
+      $> opam install depext       # if not already done
+      $> opam depext ec-provers
+      ```

-      If you get errors about OCaml Build failing because it's already installed, the
+      If you get errors about ocamlbuild failing because it's already installed, the
       check can be skipped with the following:

       ```
       CHECK_IF_PREINSTALLED=false opam install --deps-only easycrypt
       ```

 Installing requirements using OPAM (non-POSIX systems)
 --------------------------------------------------------------------